andrewfenn/fendeb/man/fendeb.1.md

 # UPDATING AN ENVIRONMENT

-Sometimes you might when to upgrade your environment with the latest packages.
+Sometimes you might want to upgrade your environment with the latest packages.
 You can do this like so

     $ fendeb update

 # BUILDING A DEB FILE WITH THE ENVIRONMENT

 To build an environment you must first go into the project and run debuild.
 This will generate a .dsc file which you then feed through to fenbuild.